DroidKaigi/conference-app-2022/README.md

 ## Requirements

-Latest Android Studio **Android Studio Electric Eel | 2022.1.1 Canary 9** and higher.
+Latest Android Studio **Electric Eel** and higher.
 You can download it from [this page](https://developer.android.com/studio/preview).
 [iOS Requirements](app-ios/README.md)

 ## Tech Stacks